Injectafer Lawsuit Updates

 Side effects of the iron deficiency drug Injectafer may result in severely low phosphorous levels, which could result in serious and potentially life-threatening injuries.
 Injectafer lawsuits are being pursued against the drug makers, for failing to adequately warn users and the medical community.

-INJECTAFER LAWSUIT STATUS: Free consultations and case evaluations are being provided by Injectafer lawyers to determine whether financial compensation or settlements may be available for individuals who have developed a condition known as severe hypophosphatemia (HPP).
+INJECTAFER LAWSUIT CRITERIA: Free consultations and case evaluations are being provided by Injectafer lawyers to determine whether financial compensation or settlements may be available for individuals who have developed a condition known as severe hypophosphatemia (HPP).

 This Injectafer side effect may result in: